jtortorelli/biblios/ot/daniel/chapter2.md

 ### The Gap

 If the historical representation of the image and its constituent parts is accurate, then we are currently living in the region between the legs and the feet (the shin or ankle, if you will).
-Although there is no gap mentioned in the dream here - the assumption is that all of these empires follow each other immediately in time - there is a definite gap in which are are currently living called the "Church Age."
+Although there is no gap mentioned in the dream here - the assumption is that all of these empires follow each other immediately in time; the legs join seamlessly with the feet - there is a definite gap in which we are currently living called the "Church Age."
 This gap was not foretold by Scripture because it was hidden from the Old Testament prophets, but was revealed to us living in the time between the first and second comings of Christ.
 Paul alludes to this mystery as one kept from previous generations in his epistles:

 > [T]he mystery which hath been hid from ages and from generations, but now is made manifest to his saints: To whom God would make known what is the riches of the glory of this mystery among the Gentiles; which is Christ in you, the hope of glory...
 (Colossians 1:26-27)

-> [B]y revelation he made known unto me the mystery; (as I wrote afore in few words, whereby, when ye read, ye may understand my knowledge in the mystery of Christ) which in other ages was not made known unto the sons of men, as it is now revealed unto his holy apostles and prophets by the Spirit; That the Gentiles should be fellowheirs, and of the same body, and partakers of his promise in Christ bythe gospel...
+> [B]y revelation he made known unto me the mystery; (as I wrote afore in few words, whereby, when ye read, ye may understand my knowledge in the mystery of Christ) which in other ages was not made known unto the sons of men, as it is now revealed unto his holy apostles and prophets by the Spirit; That the Gentiles should be fellowheirs, and of the same body, and partakers of his promise in Christ by the gospel...
 (Ephesians 3:3-6)

 Jesus himself makes mention of the mystery that was hidden from the prophets of old: